-- (i) The existence of an effective and very functional organizational structure - (ii) The open door policy approach of the University leaders.(iii) The decentralized management structure and the establishment of a structure - (iii) The decentralized management structure and the establishment of a system that gives more decision-making power to Institute/ School. - (iv) Securing equitable representation of students in all decision making structures through careful consideration of a convenient time framework for participation. - (v) The working environment is conducive for the teaching and learning process. - (vi) The development of a variety of important guidelines. - (vii) The existence of a comprehensive set of job descriptions with clear roles and responsibilities. - (viii) The maximum efforts exerted to implement BPR and BSC to reach the status of the University.
+- (i) The existence of an effective and very functional organizational structure - (ii) The open door policy approach of the University leaders. - (iii) The decentralized management structure and the establishment of a system that gives more decision-making power to Institute/ School. - (iv) Securing equitable representation of students in all decision making structures through careful consideration of a convenient time framework for participation. - (v) The working environment is conducive for the teaching and learning process. - (vi) The development of a variety of important guidelines. - (vii) The existence of a comprehensive set of job descriptions with clear roles and responsibilities. - (viii) The maximum efforts exerted to implement BPR and BSC to reach the status of the University.